Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 New Goal: Let’s trick YouTube into believing I am a 70-year-old male living in Italy.
 Yes, that should definitely cut down on the Nespresso and Starbucks ads, at least.

-How then to convince YouTube that I am a retired Sicilian living on a small chain island?
-I embellished that last part.
-Seventy and in Italy is sufficient.
+How, then, to convince YouTube that I am a retired Sicilian living about a small chain of islands?
+I embellished that last part—seventy and in Italy is sufficient.

 Let’s do this.
 In the YouTube account…